The co-op bookstore for avid readers

 McCracken, Elizabeth: -

 Elizabeth McCracken is the author of eight books, including The Hero of This Book, The Souvenir Museum (long-listed for the National Book Award), Bowlaway, Thunderstruck & Other Stories (winner of the 2014 Story Prize and long-listed for the National Book Award), and The Giant's House (a National Book Award finalist).
-Her stories have appeared in The Best American Short Stories and have won three Pushcart Prizes, a National Magazine Award, and an O. Henry Prize.
+Her stories have appeared in The Best American Short Stories five times, and have won three Pushcart Prizes, two National Magazine Awards, and an O. Henry Prize.
 She has served on the faculty at the Iowa Writers' Workshop and currently holds the James A. Michener Chair in Fiction at the University of Texas at Austin.

 Praise for this book

 "Elizabeth McCracken was my teacher, and it's a joy to know that now more people will have access to her brilliance through A Long Game.
 The book is intellectually rigorous with its philosophical and artistic deliberations on the art of fiction writing, and it is also full of tender humor, understanding, and respect for writers at any stage of their careers.
-It's a treasure box for any teacher of creative writing, a guidebook for any fiction writer, and a problem-solving and cheering companion that makes writing a less lonely business." -- Yiyun Li, author of Things in Nature Merely Grow
+It's a treasure box for any teacher of creative writing, a guidebook for any fiction writer, and a problem- solving and cheering companion that makes writing a less lonely business." - Yiyun Li, author of Things in Nature Merely Grow

 "A Long Game is the most generous, idiosyncratic, useful, and companionable book on writing I've ever read.
 It's basically a portable Elizabeth McCracken.
-How did we get so lucky?" -- Antoine Wilson, author of Mouth to Mouth
+How did we get so lucky?" - Antoine Wilson, author of Mouth to Mouth